RetrocompSi/MS-DOS/Projects/README.md

-Basic:
-Source code for two games written in QBasic.
+Basic - Source code for two games written in QBasic.